bisdn/bisdn.github.io/network_configuration/vrrp.md

 depend on each other sounds like an easy solution here, but since their purpose is very different in each configuration and frr has it's very own internal service startup management, we think those two should stay independent).

+To start your new configuration, just run `systemctl start keepalived` and if you want to enable VRRP even after reboot, you should run `systemctl enable keealived`.